Are you buying your home in Grand Prairie? Target Cost Realty, LLC can help.

 Step 6 – Negotiate

-Most contracts aren't closed on the initial offer – it's widely common to receive a counter offer.
-But don't let it discourage you.
-We'll talk over whether or not to agree to the counter offer, present our own counter offer, or reject the seller's offer and go on.
+Unfortunately most deals don't close on the initial offer – it's very common to receive a counter offer.
+Don't let it intimidate you.
+We'll talk about whether or not to take the counter offer, propose our own counter offer, or decline the seller's offer and go on.

-In addition, we'll work within your budget.
-And at the end of the day, we'll compose a contract that's best for you.
+We'll also work within your financing limits.
+And when it's all said and done, we'll compose a deal that's best for you.

-After we sign the final contract, you'll begin working with your mortgage lender to close the loan.
+Upon completing the deal, you'll begin working with your mortgage lender to close the loan.

-If you've been pre-qualified, this shouldn't take much time at all, but you should to stay in close contact with your mortgage lender.
+If you've been pre-approved, it shouldn't take much time at all.
+But you'll need to stay in close contact with your lender.

-And I'll look after all the property information your mortgage lender will need to close the loan.
+And I'll care for all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your application.
+Your lender will give you a Loan Estimate (LE) detailing your closing costs within three days of receiving your application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of taking your loan application.

-This estimate rests on the loan amount.
-RESPA requirements require that it has to contain all closing costs and be within a precise range of accuracy, and I'll review the estimate and let you know if it all looks all right.
+The estimate rests on the loan amount.
+RESPA requirements require that it has to contain all closing costs and fall within a narrow range of accuracy, and I'll go over the estimate and let you know if it all looks all right.

-Then it's time to close on your home.
-This will likely take place at a title company or escrow office and is often a smooth and comfortable occurrence.
+Then it's time to close on your house.
+This will probably happen at a title company or escrow office and is often a smooth and hassle-free occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, just contact me at (972) 504-8021 or e-mail me at .
+And if you need anything or have any questions, simply call me at (972) 504-8021 or e-mail me at .